AdityaShankar1/allo-reservations/README.md

 - **No idempotency keys** — would add Redis or a DB table for the bonus
 - **Lazy expiry** — simple and correct, but stock may stay reserved until the next read/confirm if the user abandons the page
 - **Polling UI** — reservation page refetches every 3s instead of WebSockets
+- **Redis** - Redis-based distributed locking was intentionally avoided in the MVP because PostgreSQL transactions already provide sufficient correctness guarantees for inventory reservation at this scale.

 ---